There is a saying:

 This would equal $24,750 a year that a worker could set aside, pre-tax, to put towards retirement—nearly $25,000 less income that they would have to pay taxes on in a given year (not even taking into consideration this worker’s spouse setting aside $18,000 a year into a retirement plan).

-They could save $330,000 for health care expenses by retirement if you assume they begin investing at the max by the age 35 with a 3% rate of return—enough to cover medical expenses during retirement, according to Fidelity.
+They could save $330,000 for health care expenses by retirement if you assume they begin investing at the max by the age 35 with a 3% rate of return—enough to cover medical expenses during retirement.
 This would free up their 401K retirement investments to cover additional lifestyle expenses, like that cruise to the Bahamas.

 Now, let’s say this worker also maximizes a Limited Purpose Flexible Savings Account (FSA) to cover dental and vision ($2,600), as well as child care under a dependent care savings account ($5,000), and commuter savings ($6,120).